Please feel free to use the images above to circulate on social media / with your networks.

 EXCLUDING OR REMOVING WOMEN:

-Police have been arresting migrant sex workers over and again, labelling them “persistent offenders”, claiming that their presence in the UK is “not conducive to the public good” and using this to deport them.
-This makes it especially important to fight every charge and don’t plead guilty to anything you didn’t do.
-If you are threatened with removal you have the right to appeal and can make the case that you are not a threat to “public order” and that removal would violate your human rights, in particular your right to a private and family life.
+Police have been arresting migrant sex workers over and again, labelling them “persistent offenders”, claiming that their presence in the UK is “not conducive to the public good” and using this to deport them or to deny them British citizenship.
+This makes it especially important to fight every charge and not to plead guilty to anything you didn’t do.
+If you are threatened with removal on the grounds of your criminal record you have the right to appeal.
+You can make the case that you are not a threat to “public order” and that removal would violate your human rights, in particular your right to a private and family life.
 If you are excluded, that is, prevented from entering the UK you still have the right to appeal but have to do it from your home country.

 DEPORTATION FOLLOWING PRISON: